LH5399/LH5399.github.io/README.md

 ## Motivation

-I developed this **Personal Mood Tracker** as part of my coursework to create a tool that helps people monitor and understand their emotional well-being.
+I developed this **Personal Mood Tracker** as my project to create a tool that helps people monitor and understand their emotional well-being.
 Having experienced the benefits of mood tracking myself, I wanted to build an application that not only records moods but also provides insights and patterns through data visualization.
 The integration of AI-powered suggestions adds a supportive element to help users maintain positive mental health.

 **Note on API Key:**
 The OpenAI API key used in this project is funded with minimal credit and for demonstration purposes only.
 I am aware of the security risks and have implemented appropriate safeguards.
-Users should not attempt to exploit the API access as it is strictly limited and monitored.

 ---